fgregg/periodic-foia/README.md

 The bits at the top between the `---` lines are frontmatter, followed by the body.
 Muckrock will wrap the body in its location specific FOIA boilerplate.

 In the body and the title, the bits between curly braces will be replaced by appropriate values.
-Right now we support six of these variables:
+Right now we support seven of these variables:

 * `{previous_month}`: The previous month styled like "October, 2023"
 * `{previous_month_start}`: The first day of the previous month styled like "October 1, 2023"